 Author, Mary Woodbury

+The world eco-fiction series travels the planet exploring different places and fictional stories dealing with climate change and other environmental concerns.
 The original climate change author spotlight series, shown in the textbox below, began October 9, 2016.
 The newer world fiction series began in May 2018.
-Starting in May 2019, these two series are blended into “World Eco-fiction Series: Climate Change and Beyond” and will continue indefinitely.
+Starting in May 2019, these two series are blended into the “World Eco-fiction Series: Climate Change and Beyond” and will continue indefinitely.
 These spotlights are being rerun in Artists and Climate Change’s Wild Author articles.

 Newer series–May 2018 -ongoing:

-Also coming soon: Undergrowth, with Nancy Burke (Amazon rainforests in Brazil).
-And we’ll also travel to the Niger Delta and a non-designated place the author refers to as “Everyland,” which is inspired by Meteora Mountain in Greece.
+Also coming soon: we’ll travel to the Niger Delta and a non-designated place the author refers to as “Everyland,” which is inspired by Meteora Mountain in Greece.